Redume/Kekkai/docs/getting-started/contributing.md

 6. Submit a new Pull Request

 ### Testing
+Before sending a Pull Request, test the functionality.
+Everything should work both in Docker Compose and without it.

+It is recommended to use Debugger and Debug log for testing.
+The logging level is changed in `config.yaml`

 ### Code Style
 [`Pylint`][pylint], [`mypy`][mypy],  [`eslint`][eslint] and [`prettier`][prettier] are used as code syntax checks